Exoldarium/Super-Cool-Sneakers/README.md

 Originally, I decided to import all of my data through data.js file but when i realized that I will have to move data between components and had to change my approach in order to learn how props could be used to accomplish this.

-Most of the menus were originally closed on button click but I realized that the same functionality could be accomplished through different state hooks and so I learned how to create my own hook that closes menus on clicking outside of the menu element and I am reusing for each menu that is present in the app.
+Most of the menus were originally closed on button click but I realized that the same functionality could be accomplished through different state hooks and so I learned how to create my own hook that closes menus on clicking outside of the menu element and I am reusing the same hook for each menu that is present in the app.

 I also decided to go with [Styled-components](https://styled-components.com/) instead of using a CSS file.
 It gives me much better overview of my CSS and I can also componentize most of my classes.